iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.ascent.phr 3 reviews"/>
 </p>

+> Not a bad app. a bit glitchy but OK.<br> :date: __2021-01-07 23:23:33__

+> Even after making a note of my password, it still told me it was wrong.
+The last few times I've logged in I've had to set up a new one.
+Not the best app in the world<br> :date: __2021-01-06 13:50:24__

+> good app but was simpler to use in earlier versions; a bit cumbersome UI, the most popular shortcuts (e.g. repeat prescription) are not immediately obvious.<br> :date: __2021-01-05 18:34:24__

+> every so often I have problems logging in but on the whole its good<br> :date: __2021-01-04 11:04:40__

 > It should be more simple than it is.
 Asking many confidential questions and information.???<br> :date: __2021-01-02 22:45:40__

 > Works but confusing and sprawling<br> :date: __2020-12-28 10:56:23__